Story of Ted Weisgal and Leisure Learning Unlimited

 Then one day the mystery was solved.

-On one of my visits, Alex introduced me to his assistant, a man named Ted Weisgal.
+On one of my visits, Nicholas introduced me to his assistant, a man named Ted Weisgal.
 Ted was a tall, quiet, serious-looking guy with red

 hair and a light complexion.
 The moment I met Ted, I had a strong hunch I had